couriersud/msigd/README.md

 specify an option more than once with identical or different values.
 After processing, mystic led settings are sent first to the device.
 Afterwards all setting changes are sent to the device.
-Once completed settings specified are queried.
+Once completed query settings are queried.
-The --wait option which will be executed last
+The --wait option which will be executed last.

-In addition to preset modes the --mystic option also accepts numeric values.
-0xff0000 will set all leds to red.
-'0,255,0' will set all leds to green.

 All device settings provide which operations are possible:
 R: Read, W: Write, RW: Read/Write

+Warning:
+    Use msigd only if you are sure what you are doing.
+    The monitor firmware seems to have no protection against unsupported accesses.
+    Using msigd may make your monitor permantently unusable.

 Options:

   -q, --query                display all monitor settings.
 This will also
-                               list readonly settings and settings whose
+                               list readonly settings.
-                               function is currently unknown.
   -l, --list                 list all available monitors.
                                Obtains a comma separated list of all MSI monitors connected.
 The first element